 At Conversion.com, our team and our clients know first-hand the impact experimentation can have.
 But we also see all too often the simple mistakes, misconceptions and misinterpretations organizations make that limit the impact, effectiveness and adoption of experimentation.

 We wanted to put that right.
 But we didn’t just want to make another best-practice guide to getting started with CRO or top 10 tips for better experiments.
 Instead, inspired by the simple elegance of the UK government design principles, we set ourselves the challenge of defining a set of the core experimentation principles.

-Our ambition was to create a set of principles that, if followed, should enable anyone to establish experimentation as a problem solving framework for tackling any and all problems their organisation faces.
-To distill over 10 years of experience in conversion optimisation and experimentation down to a handful of principles that address every common mistake, every common misconception and misinterpretation of what good experimentation looks like.
+Our ambition was to create a set of principles that, if followed, should enable anyone to establish experimentation as a problem solving framework for tackling any and all problems their organization faces.
+To distill over 10 years of experience in conversion optimization and experimentation down to a handful of principles that address every common mistake, every common misconception and misinterpretation of what good experimentation looks like.